pmfeen/edge-of-stochastic-stability/README.md

 ## Standard Training Run

 - **Setting-up wandb**:
-  The code uses wanbd for logging the measurements during the runs.
+  The code uses wandb for logging the measurements during the runs.
 In particular, the rudimentary results.txt only supports very basic measurements.
   Therefore, setting up wandb is highly recommended.
   Go to wandb.ai, create an account (they have edu discounts), and grab your API key.
   Add the API key and the project name (e.g. "eoss") into your env (e.g. into your .bashrc):